pedromussi1/Underthawed/README.md

   <kbd><img src="https://i.imgur.com/mWqgJOu.png" alt="Level 6"></kbd>
 </p>

 <p>In the game the player is required to pick up ingredients from their respective stations and that they can be used in making the recipes be asked for.
+The player must look at the station and press the interact button (by default the "E" key) to pick up the ingredient of that respective station.
 In the pictures above we have the player picking up bread and cheese.</p>

 <h3>Cutting Tomatoes and Cabbages</h3>